 I met Sarah; Louise; Sophie and Colin in Fareham before Christmas 2014 when they signed the limited edition CD booklet for me.
-Sylvester signed it in Slough and Peter signed it in Eastleigh, Hampshire.
+Sylvester signed it in Slough, January 2015 and Peter signed it in Eastleigh, Hampshire, July 2015.
+Nicola signed it in Newcastle, October 2015 and Paul signed it in Folkestone, May 2018.
 I chatted with them about the 50th anniversary in general and ‘The Day of the Doctor’.

 The documentary has interviews with William Russell; Frazer Hines; Carole Ann Ford; Anneke Wills and Tim Treloar who played the earlier Doctors and companions.
 There’s also Geoffrey Beevers; John Dorney; Oliver Hume (who played Straxus) and composer/sound designer Jamie Robertson.